Cooking sausages for dinner feels a bit like cheating.

 - 2-3 apples, cut into 1/2-inch thick wedges

 - 2 tablespoons each chopped sage and rosemary (optional)

 - 4-6 links spicy Italian sausage (about 1 ½ - 2 pounds), cut in half if large, on a diagonal, into 3-inch lengths

 - 3-5 cups baby arugula (from one 5-ounce package), more if desired

 - 1 tablespoon red wine vinegar or fresh lemon juice

-Heat oven to 425°.
-On a large rimmed baking sheet (or two smaller baking sheets), toss all of the potatoes, onions, and apples with 3 tablespoons olive oil, the honey, optional herbs, salt, and a lot of freshly ground black pepper.
+Heat oven to 425°F. On a large rimmed baking sheet (I use a 21 x 15in, if yours is smaller I'd suggest using two), toss all of the potatoes, onions, and apples with a good glug of olive oil, the honey, optional herbs, salt, and a lot of freshly ground black pepper.
 Taste a potato or an apple and adjust seasonings as necessary.

 Tuck the sausages into the vegetables on the sheet pan.
-Drizzle or brush the sausages with a little olive oil and roast everything together for 30-40 minutes, until the potatoes are tender and the sausage is cooked through.
+Roll them around in the excess oil to coat, or drizzle them with a bit more oil (this helps with browning).
+Roast everything together for 30-35 minutes, until the potatoes are tender and the sausage is cooked through.